 The work has been her calling and her passion.
 But she felt a growing sense that she needed to do more.
 “I’m very proud of the contributions I’ve made in cancer research,” Lynn says.
 “But I wanted to take it to the next level, so it has a broader impact on patients with cancer.”

-After working as an advisory to the National Cancer Institute, Lynn concluded the realm of advocacy was where she could make the greatest difference.
-“There was an opportunity,” she explains, “to direct funds that re- shape the way cancer research is performed and what it can accomplish.”
+After working with the National Cancer Institute, where she served as special assistant to the director in addition to her duties at Vanderbilt, Lynn concluded that realm of advocacy was where she could make the greatest difference.
+“There was the opportunity,” she explains, “to raise money that could be directed in ways that shape the way that cancer research is performed and what it can accomplish.”

-But Lynn also realized that “she had lived in an academic world for many years, and simply did not understand the business world,” .
+But Lynn also realized that her research background left her ill-prepared for this new phase of her career.
+“I had lived in this academic world for many years, and I simply did not understand the business world,” she says.

 From her time at Vanderbilt, Lynn already knew about the Executive MBA program at Owen, which she believed would “broaden my horizons.”
 For two years, she commuted to Nashville every other weekend, studying on the plane and using Skype to meet with the members of her C-Team.
 After one semester, Lynn found that her rusty math skills were improving and, more important, she was gaining the skills she needed for business.

 Now, as Chief Science Officer for the Pancreatic Cancer Action Network and based in Washington, D.C., Lynn has put those skills to good work.
 “The program altered the way I view the world around me,” she says.
 “It gave me exposure to the way the business world thinks and works.
 I knew I would need that if I was going to make the impact I wanted to make.”